DongzeHE/scpca-docs/docs/faq.md

 ## Which projects can I download as merged objects?

 Most projects in the ScPCA Portal are available for download as a merged object.
-There are two types of projects for which merged objects are not available:
+There are three types of projects for which merged objects are not available:

 - Projects comprised of spatial transcriptomics
     - As described in {ref}`the spatial transcriptomics processing section<processing_information:spatial transcriptomics>`, no post-processing is performed on these libraries after running Space Ranger.